joe32140/Event-Extraction/README.md

 or any other dependency unclassifiable to Stanford’s dependency parser.
 ```
-To generalize the content, the author use Wordnet and Verbnet to replace the original word with higher level one.
+To generalize the content, the author uses Wordnet and Verbnet to replace the original word with higher level one.